-G. Remote Consent Documentation.
-The IRB may approve a process that allows the informed consent document to be delivered by mail, facsimile, email, or other web-based platform to the subject or LAR.
-The IRB also may approve a process for consent via telephone, provided that the subject or the LAR can read the consent document as it is discussed.
-Additionally, the IRB may consider and approve a process that allows electronic signature of the consent form by the subject or the LAR.
-All other applicable conditions and waivers for documentation of informed consent must be met when using these procedures.
+The IRB may approve a process that allows the informed consent document to be delivered by telephone, mail or facsimile to the subject, and to conduct the consent interview by telephone.
+All other applicable conditions and waivers for documentation of informed consent must be met when using this procedure.